ustas-eth/daily-glider/articles/handy-scripts/README.md

 It doesn't require anything other than a vanilla NodeJS (I use v20).

-Just hit the "Copy" button in the bottom right corner and paste it into `./rawAddresses.txt` (create the folders).
+Just hit the "Copy" button in the bottom right corner and paste it into `./rawAddresses.txt`.

 ![Copy Button](./media/copy.png)